libitx/txforge/README.md

   .buld()
   .sign({ keyPair })

-// After we've broadcast the above tranaction, we can unlock and spend
+// After we've broadcast the above transaction, we can unlock and spend
 // the R-Puzzle
 const forge2 = new Forge({
   inputs: [